- c 150 AD

 By backing the elder brother in a succession dispute in Johor, Stamford Raffles gains sole rights to build a trading base on the island of Singapore.

 The Johor sultan fully cedes Singapore to Britain.
 A year later the Dutch and British carve up the region into what eventually becomes Malaya and Indonesia.

 Having swapped Bencoolen on Sumatra for the Dutch-controlled Melaka, the British East India Company combines this with Penang and Singapore to create the Straits Settlements.

 British buccaneer James Brooke lands in Sarawak and helps quell a local rebellion.
 In gratitude, the Brunei sultanate installs him as the first White Raja of Sarawak two years later.

-British start to take control of Peninsular Malaysia after the Pankor Treaty with the sultan of Perak; Sir James Birch is installed as the Perak’s first British Resident.
+British start to take control of Peninsular Malaysia after the Pangkor Treaty with the sultan of Perak; Sir James Birch is installed as Perak’s first British Resident.

 Having lost much territory to the British Empire, Brunei’s sultan signs a treaty to make his country a British protectorate.
 A British Resident is installed in 1906.

 Perak, Selangor, Negeri Sembilan and Pahang join as Federated Malay States; the sultans concede political power to British Residents but keep control of matters relating to Malay traditions and Islam.